The Law Library is open 24 hours a day, 7 days a week, 52 weeks a year.

 Classified Treatises KF3946-Z

 "Stacking" refers to the practice of leaving library and other study materials in common library spaces for ongoing use by a student.
 Stacking is permitted in all areas of the library except on level three.
 The Law Library reserves the right to revoke the stacking privilege.
 Personal items are to be stored in your carrel or locker.
 Items such as computers, printers, clothing, bedding, food, and beverages are not protected by a stacking permit and should not be left in common library spaces.
 Patrons who wish to stack materials should place their stacking permit - initialed with the current date - on top of the materials in use.
 The Law Library will honor stacking permits for a period of two days.
 Stacking permits with a date older than two days are subject to removal by the Law Library.
 Please be respectful of your fellow students.
 Library space is limited and demand is high.
 The stacking privilege is not permission to "homestead" or monopolize space in the Law Library.
 Stacking permits are not required for materials in a student's carrel.

 Certain materials in the Law Library may not be removed from the building.
-Items in this category include: loose-leaf services, session laws, codes, digests, and volumes in the reference collection.
+Items in this category include: loose-leaf services, session laws, codes, digests, and materials in the reference collection.
 Faculty, staff, and students should use their University Card to check out materials.

 Circulation periods for W&L students are, in general: